-Four - Draft budget 2018/19
+Four - Budget 2018/19

-Our annual budget sets out the resources we need to carry out our roles and responsibilities for the year.
+Our annual budget sets out the resources we need to carry out our roles and responsibilities for the year as a public body.
 The key elements are the costs of:

-- Our core operating activities for our work in relation to corporate governance, corporate reporting, audit and assurance, and professional oversight of the accountancy profession which we recover through levies on companies and through payments from the accountancy professional bodies; in the case of our audit competent authority responsibilities (as shown in Table 1) the bodies are required by law to make such payments. - Our work on technical actuarial standards, oversight of the actuarial profession, and enforcement against actuaries in public interest cases, which we recover through levies on insurance companies and pension schemes and an annual contribution from the actuarial profession. - Investigating and prosecuting audit and accountancy enforcement cases in the public interest, which we recover directly from the accountancy professional bodies.
+- Our core operating activities for our work in relation to corporate governance, corporate reporting, audit and assurance, and professional oversight of the accountancy profession which we recover through voluntary levies on companies and through payments from the accountancy professional bodies. - Our work on technical actuarial standards, oversight of the actuarial profession, and enforcement against actuaries in public interest cases, which we recover through voluntary levies on insurance companies and pension schemes and an annual contribution from the actuarial profession. - Investigating and prosecuting audit and accountancy enforcement cases in the public interest, which we recover directly from the accountancy professional bodies.